One new type of specialization token is included in this expansion. The rules for using this new token is as follows:

 - (Op Fire) The second way a charge can be detonated is by having a demolitions squad or squad containing an officer on Op Fire in line of sight of one of that nation’s charges.
 As an Op Fire attack, the player fatigues the squad (even if a machine crew is present) on Op Fire in order to detonate the charge and apply damage to targets within the hex.
 Note that players may not detonate charges that would damage friendly units.

 - Apply damage from the charge.
 Damage from a detonation is specified by the Operations card governing the explosives used in a particular scenario or by the general charge stats (see the “Charges” sidebar on this page).
-The damage is automatic, although armor/cover dice are still rolled to avoid damage (the attack is considered to be an ).
-Damage affects buildings, vehicles, squads, and equipment.
+The damage is automatic, although armor/cover dice are still rolled to avoid damage (the attack is considered to be an Area Attack).
+Damage affects buildings, vehicles, squads, and Equipment.
 In the case of placing the charge in a hex with a pillbox, the detonation will either affect all units outside of the pillbox or all units inside of the pillbox, depending on where the charge is placed (this is determined by whether the player's demolitions squad was inside the pillbox or in the terrain hex surrounding the pillbox at the time of charge placement).
 The pillbox is not damaged since it is not considered building terrain.

 When detonating a charge, all charges in the targeted hex will detonate.
 In this way, you can use one squad to detonate multiple charges with one activation.